 Send an email to the hiring manager, highlighting the additional information you wish to provide.
 This could include samples of your work, testimonials, or any other relevant documents that can support your candidacy.
 Use this opportunity to reinforce why you are the best fit for the position and reiterate your enthusiasm for the role.

-Handling Rejections and Acceptances
+Handling Rejections And Acceptances

 Handling rejections and acceptances with grace and professionalism is key to building a positive reputation in the job market.
 If you receive a rejection, avoid taking it personally and respond politely to thank the employer for considering your application.
 Use this as an opportunity to ask for feedback on areas for improvement and maintain a positive attitude throughout the conversation.